Skip to main content

 Warning

-A retraction is the action by which a published paper in an academic journal is removed from the journal because the publication contains such seriously flawed or erroneous data that its findings and conclusions cannot be relied upon.
-Unreliable data may result from honest error or from research misconduct.
+A retraction is an action by which a published paper in an academic journal is removed because it contains such seriously flawed or erroneous data that its findings and conclusions cannot be relied upon.
+Unreliable data may result from an honest error or research misconduct.
 Datasets can also be retracted.
-The original article may and in most cases have a different date from the retraction notice.
+The original article may and, in most cases, have a different date from the retraction notice.

 Retraction Notice